 That Olde Towne Religion

-Still, Billy Graham was plagued by doubt about Columbia–but his concerns turned out to be unfounded.
-In fact, over 200 neighborhood prayer meetings were being held each day, all over Columbia, during the four weeks leading up to his crusade.
-The attendance in these meetings was estimated to be almost 11,000 by the third week of prayer.
-The entire city was gearing up in anticipation of his arrival.
+Although Rev. Graham had been plagued by doubt about the upcoming Columbia rally, his concerns proved unfounded.
+Neighborhood prayer meetings had been held all over the city during the weeks leading up to his historic crusade.
+By the end of the third week of prayer, total attendance was estimated at over 11,000 people.
+The entire city was rising in anticipation of his arrival.

-And once again, Billy Graham exceeded all expectations, including his own.
-His three-week evangelistic crusade in Columbia was heard by over 100,000 people.
-From the opening service, the 3,500 seat Township Auditorium had been filled every night–over 5,000 “ordinary” people made their decisions for Christ.
-But the climax of the crusade occurred on Sunday afternoon, March 12, when more then 40,000 people filled the Carolina Football Stadium to hear him speak, making it the largest religious meeting to date in the history of South Carolina.
+Once again, Billy Graham exceeded all expectations, including his own.
+His three week evangelistic crusade in Columbia was heard by over 100,000 people.
+From the opening service, the 3,500 seat Township Auditorium were filled every night – over 5,000 people made their decisions for Christ.
+But the climax of the crusade occurred on Sunday, March 12, when more then 40,000 people filled the Carolina Football Stadium to hear him preach, making it the largest religious meeting in the history of the state of South Carolina.
+He spoke about the ever increasing threat of nuclear annihilation, and warned that revival alone would save America from its own destruction.
+The Columbia revival was an unqualified triumph.

 March 31, 1950